MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-alert-configure-auto-resolution.md

 # Configure automatic alert resolution

 This article describes how to configure the setting for automatic alert resolution in the Operations Manager management group.

-To configure automatic alert resolution, follow these steps:

 In System Center Operations Manager, alerts are resolved automatically after a specific number of days.
 You can change the automatic alert resolution settings globally for the management group.
 Using automatic alert resolution, you can configure all active alerts with a resolution state of **New** to be changed to **Closed** after a specific number of days.
 You can also configure all active alerts with a resolution state of **New** to be changed to **Closed** after a specific number of days when the alert source is healthy.